riot/riot/doc/guide/index.md

 <form onsubmit={ condition ? method_a : method_b }>
 ```

-On the function `this` refers to the current tag instance.
+In the function `this` refers to the current tag instance.
 After the handler is called `this.update()` is automatically called reflecting all the possible changes to the UI.

 The default event handler behavior is *automatically cancelled*.
 This means that `e.preventDefault()` is already called for you, because this is what you usually want (or forget to do).
 You can let the browser do the default thing by returning `true` on the handler.